-Blooms on the Thousand Petal Lotus are outstanding, are occasionally doubles and are incredibly stunning!
+Blooms on the Thousand Petal Lotus are outstanding, are occasionally double or triple hearted and are incredibly stunning!
 Thousand Petal Lotus grows to 4 feet tall in very wide containers (24 - 48 inches wide or wider).

 Plant in large, wide container in loam soil and place in full sun (8 - 12 hours of sunlight daily) with 4 - 6 inches of water over lotus tuber.